 'systematic architectural integration of technology', 'high-performance enclosure design', sustainable retrofit'.

 ChungYeon Won , AIA, LEED

-ChungYeon Won is an associate professor at the Department of Architecture of Korea University and founder of ‘a.d.r.p.'
+ChungYeon Won is an associate professor at the Department of Architecture of Korea University and founder of the ‘a.d.r.p.' lab.
 She advocates a research-based, analytic approach to design where functionality and efficiency convey legitimacy without compromised aesthetics.

-Chung holds both Bachelor’s and Master’s Degree from Korea University School of Architecture Engineering and a Master’s degree from the Department of Architecture at University Pennsylvania.
+Chung holds both a Bachelor’s and Master’s Degree from Korea University School of Architecture Engineering and a Master’s degree from the Department of Architecture at University Pennsylvania.
 Between 1999 and 2005, she worked at Skidmore, Owings & Merrill in Chicago, and after graduating from PennDesign in 2007, she joined Grimshaw Architects in New York where she played major roles in a wide range of projects including Fulton Street Transit Center, Ecorium_National Ecology Institute in Korea and New Housing New York.
-Prior to joining Korea University, Chung practiced as an Associate Director at Skidmore, Owings & Merrill in New York City leading various large-scale complex projects such as Hyundai Motor Group Headquarters, Pertamina Energy Tower, and Citi Greenwich Street Redevelopment.
+Prior to joining Korea University, Chung practiced as an Associate Director at Skidmore, Owings & Merrill in New York City, leading various large-scale complex projects such as Hyundai Motor Group Headquarters, Pertamina Energy Tower, and Citi Greenwich Street Redevelopment.
 Chung has been a member of the American Institute of Architects and a registered architect in New York since 2008.